“We are all different, which is great because we are all unique. Without diversity, life would be very boring” -Catherine Pulsifer

 Reading this book, you’ll know that the author intended to write the tone of this book in an uncomfortable way—and it’s actually written in a way to help challenge preconceived notions when it comes to teaching a classroom of mixed colors.

-Going over the book, four main points stood out throughout the entire reading that Delpit wanted readers to puck up, and they are the following: Race/Culture, Power, Experiences, and last but not least is introspect showcasing self-assessment that helps improve the strategies of teaching educators apply in their classrooms.
+Going over the book, four main points stood out throughout the entire reading that Delpit wanted readers to pick up, and they are the following: Race/Culture, Power, Experiences, and last but not least is introspect showcasing self-assessment that helps improve the strategies of teaching educators apply in their classrooms.

 Each of these focal points played a crucial role in helping Delpit complete the book.
 It explained that there should be reconsideration when it comes to forming curriculums that should be inclusive and has regard over the analysis of race and culture, especially in multicultural classrooms.